 My Nana’s accent alone kept my young attention span engaged in our every conversation.
-She taught me to be proud of my English heritage and I embraced it.
+She taught me to be proud of the British piece of my genetic puzzle and I embraced it.
+One of my earliest memories of being given an authentic sense of self.
 Even my father’s second oldest brother, my Uncle, used to call me Lady Jennifer.
-Much to the annoyance of my Grandma who secretly campaigned for me to become a flamenco dancer like herself.
+Much to the annoyance of my Grandma who secretly campaigned for me to become a flamenco dancer, like herself.

 Oddly enough, this same uncle constantly reminded me that my young, liberal-leaning views on things were severely misguided.
 That he couldn’t wait until I ‘grew out of them’.
 Much to his disappointment, four decades on haven’t altered my perspective much.
 Perhaps a little wiser and a little less hormonal, but still much the same.

 A lonely existence it can be sometimes when an entire wing of your family (five uncles and a father, in my case) goes out of its way to make you feel like an outcast simply because you tend to think of others before yourself.